lpfann/fri/docs/background.md

 dimensional data.

 FRI calculates relevance bound values for all input features.
-These bounds give rise to intervals which we named \'feature relevance intervals\' (FRI).
+These bounds give rise to intervals which we named feature relevance intervals (FRI).
 A given interval symbolizes the allowed contribution each feature has, when it is allowed to be maximized and minimized independently from the others.
 This allows us to approximate the global solution instead of relying on the local solutions of the alternatives.